 - Converting your points into rewards points for a different rewards program like Aeroplan, Hilton Honors, Delta SkyMiles, etc.

-- Gifting your points to someone
+- Gifting/transferring your points to someone

 - Redeeming your points for rewards